How To Make The Most Of 1 Day In Seoul: A Fast-Paced 24 Hour Itinerary

 Explore Gyeongbokgung Palace, the largest of the Five Grand Palaces built during the Joseon Dynasty and the biggest attraction in Seoul!
 You can visit Seoul and not see the palace, so adding this to our one-day itinerary is a must!

-If you come in traditional Korean clothing, such as a hanbok, you can enter the palace free.
+If you come in traditional Korean clothing, such as a hanbok, you can enter the palace for free.
 But the entrance fee won’t break the bank, setting you back a small $2.
 There are several places near the palace and Insadong where you can rent a hanbok if you want to.

 You could easily walk around the palace for a few hours, and getting there so early in the morning would allow you to see it without the massive crowds.
 Don’t miss the changing of the guard ceremony at 10:00 a.m.!